To give up or remain firm?

 3 Tips for prospective executives

-- Respond emphatically - as long as the complaints are made personally to you or the responsible person.
-Address the feelings of your interlocutor and put yourself in his position: "I can understand that you are now disappointed or angry."
-Your counterpart feels understood and is more open to a factual presentation of events and a constructive search for solutions.
+- React emphatically - as long as the complaints are brought up to you or the person responsible.
+Address the feelings of the person you are talking to and put yourself in their position: "I can understand that you are now disappointed or upset."
+Your counterpart feels understood and is more open to an objective description of the events and a constructive search for solutions.

 - Extend your elbows when you are over or underhanded.
 In a short (!)
 Four-eyes conversation with your colleague, you should objectively clarify your point of view: You are the first point of contact for problems and issues that affect their area of responsibility.
 Your body language and your eye contact must underline the urgency, without being threatening.
 If your colleague does not follow this procedure in the future, you will be with his Chef speak - you too should communicate clearly.